 By 6th level, the strength of your emotional ki has granted you the ability to see strong emotions in others as bright auras of differing colors.
 Red for anger, green for fear, yellow for Joy, and blue for sadness, with mixtures of these colors for all things in between.

 Normally, you can only see the aura of a single humanoid creature within 30 feet of you when you focus on them.
-If you spend 2 ki points to concentrate on this ability as if it were a spell, you can see all creatures auras within 30 feet of you.
+If you use a bonus action and spend 2 ki points to concentrate on this ability as if it were a spell, you can see all creatures auras within 30 feet of you.
 You have advantage on insight checks made against a creature whose aura you can see, and you can see that creature even while it is invisible.
 Creatures fully obscured by objects or obstacles are not revealed by this feature.